 Bonding and veneers

 Bonding and veneers correct irregular tooth shape, gaps, chips, uneven sizes of teeth, and jagged edges.
 These both smile makeover techniques give a new face to your teeth, but by different procedures.
 During dental bonding, a tooth-colored composite resin is put on your teeth to mend the damages.
 It is a cost-effective solution, and many patients prefer it.
 While on the other hand, veneers are very thin shells of tooth-colored material covering the teeth giving a natural look.
-Veneers alter the shape, size, color, and length of the teeth where place.
+Veneers alter the shape, size, color, and length of the teeth where placed.

 Bonding vs. Veneers